JonathanRoth13/JonathanRoth13/README.md

 Hello, and welcome to my profile!

-I am a fifth-year computer science student at the Rochester Institute of Technology.
-I am particularly enthusiastic about artificial intelligence, computer vision, and data mining.
-I will receive my BS in Computer Science on May 7, 2022.
+I graduated from RIT in May 2022 with a B.S. in computer science.
+I have professional experience in software development and business intelligence.
+I am I am particularly enthusiastic about artificial intelligence, computer vision, and data mining.

 I have had two previous internships at Tyber Medical where I worked as a Business Intelligence Associate.
 I am grateful for the opportunity that I had to learn about medical device manufacturing and to be emerged in a professional environment.